rchaseq/bus-tracker/README.md

 # bus-tracker

 This is a bus tracker that I created with GeoJSON and Mapbox Studio.
-It tracks my local UCAT bus line, although I think some of the coordinates I used were for alternate stops as the tracker goes back and forth in the middle!
+It demonstrates manipulation of the CSS grid, and it tracks my local UCAT bus line...although I think some of the coordinates I used were for alternate stops, as the tracker goes back and forth in the middle!

 # How to Run